Your divorce may be one of your life's most emotionally disruptive events.

 Related Reading: What Happens When You Do Not File an Answer to the Petition?

 Whether you are the initiator or on the receiving end of divorce papers, you will experience some degree of these stages of grief.
-Understand that it’s normal and allow yourself to move through each in your own time.
+Understand it’s normal and allow yourself to move through each in your own time.

 Contact Galmiche Law Firm, P.C. for Personalized Counsel